Early voting has begun for the Nov. 7 municipal election. All 13 City Council seats are on the 2023 ballot.

-All mail ballots need to be received by Election Day (Nov.8) for them to count.
-If voters choose to deliver their ballot in-person to the Elections & Voter Services office or the Hennepin County Government Center, it still must be returned by 3 p.m. on Nov.
-8. Mail ballots cannot be dropped off at polling places on Election Day.
+All mail-in ballots need to be received by Election Day (Nov.
+7) to count.
+If voters choose to deliver their ballot in-person to the Elections & Voter Services office, it still must be returned by 3 p.m. on Election Day: Nov.
+7. Mail ballots cannot be dropped off at polling places on Election Day.

 More information on how to vote by mail is available at vote.minneapolismn.gov/voters/bymail.

 The Early Vote Center, 980 E. Hennepin Ave., makes early in-person voting more convenient for Minneapolis voters.
 It’s especially helpful to people who need language support or other special accommodations, such as curbside voting.
 Voting early can help people avoid lines and crowds at polling places on the day of the election.